 Some famous people, bloggers and the media in general spread such a bad image of Japan, focusing on suicides, social problems, bullying, prejudice and xenophobia with everyday and common things.
-Because of stereotypes and generalizations Japan has gained a reputation as a bad and misleading country.
+Because of stereotypes and generalizations Japan has gained a reputation as a bad and deceitful country.

-Did Japan become worse than the others?
+Has Japan become worse than the others?

 Is Japan good or bad?

-As much as there are stereotypes and criticisms related to Japan.
+As much as there are stereotypes and criticism related to Japan.
 It doesn't change the fact that this is one of the safest countries with a fantastic culture, where the Japanese are really good, hospitable and honest.

 What is your point of view on this matter?
 Do you think Japan is bad or good?
-We appreciate comments and shares.
+We appreciate the comments and shares.